-The estimated cost of the trip is between $1500 and $1700 depending on the price of the airline tickets and how many are on the team.
+In general, the estimated cost of a trip is between $1500 and $1700 depending on the price of the airline tickets and how many are on the team.
 Some scholarship funds are available.
 The deadline for a deposit of around $800 is required several months before the trip which will enable the purchase of airline tickets which are nonrefundable.
-The balance will be due on or before October 6th.
+The balance will be due shortly before the team leaves.

-Janice and Bill Garrard, and Beth Steelmon went on a similar trip last year and can answer your questions.
-We pray God will bring together just the right people to serve on this team including the Nicaraguans who join us when it is safe for teams to resume.
+We pray God will bring together just the right people to serve on our teams including the Nicaraguans who join us when it is safe for teams to resume.

 We committed to raising money for the renovation of a once abandoned two room primary school at Sivivas, a community on the River Bocay.
 The school is now being used, but when we saw it in August of 2016 it was abandoned with squatters living in it.
 The cost of renovations was around $8000 with another $1000 for equipment.
 We worked diligently to help with this project asking groups and individuals within the church to help raise the funds to provide the children in this community a good environment for learning.

 Basic education has been lacking for the people all along the river and they are eager to build or repair schools themselves if those from the outside can provide the funding.
 Our teams have observed teens that were just beginning their primary education because education had not been available before.